arisac/docusaurus-boilerplate/docs/start.md

 npm run serve
 ```

 Now the site is running with full features of this template.

-## Next steps
+Just like the demo on https://docusaurus-boilerplate.vercel.app.

+## Let's Start to Setup Your Own

+Nice, isn't it?
+Since this template has some plugins and settings pre-configured, it meets the most demands.

+I believe you are ready to setup this template for your own use.
+Here's some well ordered guides to start:

+### A. Basic Settings

+1. Basic Configurations
+1. Update Navbar, Sidebar and Footers
+1. Use A Homepage Instead of Docs as Landing Page
+1. Turn-off the Blog Feature
+1. Create A New Page
+1. Setup for Multi-Languages
+1. Build & Deploy Your Website

+### B. Intermediate Settings

+TBD

 - The Site Configs
 - Add a new page